jamesfoxdev/DiscordSweep/README.md

 Unfortunately, Discord does not offer a function to remove all user data from a server; even upon account deletion any messages you sent in a server will persist.
 This program will search a server for every message you sent (in all channels) and delete each one.
+This will not work for private messages.

 NOTE (!!!):
 Running this script will (probably) break Discord's TOS against self-botting.
 So it should really